 2. Rocky Gap State Park Beach

 The Rocky Gap State Park Beach is located on the shores of Lake Habeeb.
-Lake Habeeb has the “bluest water in the stateOpens in a new tab.” and sprawls over 243 acres (0.98 sq km) of the 3000 acres (12.14 sq km) state park.
+Lake Habeeb has the “bluest water in the state” and sprawls over 243 acres (0.98 sq km) of the 3000 acres (12.14 sq km) state park.

 You can relax on the beachy shores of the lake or jump in and cool off with a swim.
 The state park welcomes both daytime visitors and campers, making this a perfect option if you’re looking for an overnight adventure.